-One of the joint’s best-sellers is the “non-vegetarian-tasting” Hawaiian Teriyaki Burger ($11.90), served with in-house patty made of mainly soy beans and mushrooms.
-Or for an additional $6, you can choose to have the burger with the world-famous “bleeding meat” Impossible patty thanks to a recent partnership between the two plant-based powerhouses.
+One of the joint’s best-sellers is the “non-vegetarian-tasting” Hawaiian Teriyaki Burger ($11.90).
+It’s served with an in-house patty made of mainly soybeans and mushrooms.
+Or for an additional $6, you can choose to have the burger with the world-famous “bleeding meat” Impossible patty.
+All thanks to a recent partnership between the two plant-based powerhouses!

 Scientists caution against overconsumption of foods that lead to high levels of free radicals in the body, which can cause inflammation and cancer, among other diseases.
 Such foods include fats and meat that’s cooked at high temperatures—a double whammy for burger lovers.
 Red meat also has a higher iron content, making it more oxidative.
 Preservatives in processed foods also cause free radical damage.

 Continue to enjoy your burgers in moderation, we say.
 Besides vegan options like VeganBurg’s, lean meat and fish burgers would be an obvious healthier switch-up.
 Check out The Living Cafe for meal option deliveries for vegans, vegetarians, pescatarians, those on a keto diet or if you’re just looking to supercharge your daily meals with delicious, healthy foods.